Stefen-Taime/eventmusic/README.md

 # EventMusic Producer

-EventMusic Producer is a Dockerized application designed to read data from CSV files and output them to a Kafka topic, using Avro schemas for data serialization.
+EventMusic Producer is a Dockerized application designed to read data and output them to a Kafka topic, using Avro schemas for data serialization.
 It integrates seamlessly with Kafka and the Schema Registry to manage the flow of event data linked to music event information.

 #### Event types
 Page view events (page_view_events) are generated when users browse the site.
 They are structured as follows: